IIITV-5G-and-Edge-Computing-Activity/Security-Mechanisms-for-Network-Slicing-in-5G-Networks/README.md

 ## 🚀 Overview
-Designing a prototype that shows how network slicing can isolate security threats.
+Design and simulate a 5G network prototype with multiple slices, each serving distinct applications.
+The project will implement security protocols to isolate and contain potential threats like DDoS attacks.
+This will demonstrate how network slicing can effectively limit the spread of attacks and enhance network resilience.

 ---